 The Room — Infamous as one of the worst films ever made, and deservedly so.
 It succeeds as a parable about the Dunning-Kruger Effect.
 You'll see examples of how not to write, direct, shoot, or edit a movie.
 And I guarantee you'll laugh.

 You should subscribe to Every Frame a Painting on YouTube.
 Watch it all.
+They stopped making episodes, but they're all golden.

 I also showed my short film, Violet, but I don't know that you can find it on line anywhere.